Henrydevlab/converter/README.md

 A modern, responsive currency converter web app built with plain **HTML**, **CSS**, and **JavaScript**.
 The app fetches exchange rates from a public API and includes progressive enhancements so it remains usable offline and on slow networks.

-This README was updated to reflect recent enhancements: loading states, improved validation, caching and offline fallbacks, conversion history, a theme toggle, PWA support, and a non-cluttering details panel that shows raw rates and timestamps.

 ## 🚀 Key Features (complete)

 - Live exchange rates fetched from ExchangeRate API (or any compatible provider).